gazpachu/sugui-design-system/README.md

 This package works together with the [sugui](https://github.com/gazpachu/sugui) UI component library.

+## What can I do with this package?

-If you decide to fork it, to make your custom design system, you might want to setup your local environment to have both packages working together with hot reloading.
-If you don't want to change the components and their examples, then you probably will be fine just running `yarn run styleguide`, otherwise continue reading...
+Most of the user would decide to fork this repo and create their custom design system.
+If that's the case, you might want to setup your local environment to have both packages working together with hot reloading.

-## Local env. setup
+## Local environment setup

 If you want to modify the components and their examples and see the changes in real-time in the styleguidist website, then you will need to create a symbolic link to the `sugui` library.